nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

     sudo apt-get install python-pip
     sudo apt-get install python-m2crypto

-This will installs the Python PIP and Python-m2crypt packages along with its other dependencies, the m2crypt package makes the encryption more faster.
-When asked for confirmation, press **Y** key to continue installing the required package along with other dependencies.
+This will installs the Python PIP and Python-m2crypt packages along with other dependencies.
+The **m2crypt** package is used to encrypt the tunnel traffic.

 ## Installing Shadowsocks on Ubuntu 16.04